1. Who is eligible to play Babe Ruth?

-Metal cleats are banned on all turf fields and Waters Field.
-The batter's box and base areas are getting damaged and we have had to replace the batters box twice in the past 4 years, at quite an expense.
-Flat sole shoes are not allowed.
+Metal cleats are banned on all turf fields including Waters Field.
+The batter's box and base areas were getting damaged and we have had to replace the batter’s box twice in the past 4 years, at quite an expense.
 Spikes, cleats and flat sole shoes are allowed on any of the non-turf fields.
 Read our shoe policy.

 7. What other equipment and clothing does my player need?